Shreyas-SAS/Snake-in-Js/README.md

 Javascript coded game playable in browser.

 This is a basic Javascript coded snake game that has the goal to eat the maximum number of food without biting your tail.<br>
-eevery time you eat a food block your length increases by 1.
+every time you eat a food block your length increases by 1.

 ---